stormasm/spanish/verbs/teachme/dar.md

 It is a step that we must take.
 Johannesburgo tiene que dar resultados.
 Johannesburg has to deliver results.
-.
-(SV) Quiero dar dos respuestas.
-I want to give two answers.
-Necesitamos dar impulso a esta cuestión.
-We need to kick-start this issue.
-En efecto, no nos limitamos a dar.
-We are not actually just the party that is giving something.
-Nuestro trabajo es dar ejemplo.
-It is our job to set an example.
-Si no da resultado, tiraremos a dar.
-If this fails to work, we shall use live rounds.
-Intentaré dar una explicación breve.
-I will try to give a short explanation.
-La Comisión debe dar impulso.
-The Commission needs to provide an impetus.

 ---

+- Quiero dar dos respuestas.
+- I want to give two answers.
+- Necesitamos dar impulso a esta cuestión.
+- We need to kick-start this issue.
+- En efecto, no nos limitamos a dar.
+- We are not actually just the party that is giving something.
+- Nuestro trabajo es dar ejemplo.
+- It is our job to set an example.
+- Si no da resultado, tiraremos a dar.
+- If this fails to work, we shall use live rounds.
+- Intentaré dar una explicación breve.
+- I will try to give a short explanation.
+- La Comisión debe dar impulso.
+- The Commission needs to provide an impetus.

+---

-Quisiera dar las gracias a todos.
+- Quisiera dar las gracias a todos.
-I would like to thank you all.
+- I would like to thank you all.
-Hemos de dar nuevos pasos.
+- Hemos de dar nuevos pasos.
-We have more steps to take.
+- We have more steps to take.
-Se limita a dar respuestas formalistas.
+- Se limita a dar respuestas formalistas.
-He hardly confines himself to formalistic replies.
+- He hardly confines himself to formalistic replies.
-Además tenemos que dar ejemplo.
+- Además tenemos que dar ejemplo.
-We must also lead by example.
+- We must also lead by example.
-Supone dar un paso importante.
+- Supone dar un paso importante.
-That is an important step.
+- That is an important step.
-Europa tiene que dar ejemplo.
+- Europa tiene que dar ejemplo.
-Europe must set an example.
+- Europe must set an example.
-Podría dar otros muchos ejemplos.
+- Podría dar otros muchos ejemplos.
-I could give many other examples.
+- I could give many other examples.
-Necesitamos dar una respuesta colectiva.
+- Necesitamos dar una respuesta colectiva.
-We need a collective response.
+- We need a collective response.

 ---